 There are not many options in Oldeboorn, as Aldeboarn is one of the many small fairy-tale villages of The Netherlands.

 There is an old, traditional ‘bruin’ (brown) cafe in Aldeboarn that is worth a visit.
 It is called Café Moeke de Bruin.
-It opens 6 days a week from 19:00-02:00.
-For a drink, or a bite you can go here.
+It opens 6 days a week from 19:00- 22:00 and it’s a great place to go for a drink, or a bite.
 On Monday Café Moeke de Bruin is closed in Aldeboarn, one of Friesland and The Netherlands most scenic places.

 Where to stay